kyegomez/zeta/docs/zeta/ops/img_order_of_axes.md

 from einops import rearrange
 from zeta.ops import img_order_of_axes

-# Assuming torch is the backend used for tensors
 # Create a dummy batch of images with shape (b, h, w, c)
 batch_size, height, width, channels = 4, 100, 100, 3
 dummy_images = torch.rand(batch_size, height, width, channels)